sztoor/model_serving/README.md

 In this task, we will repeat the same deployment process but with Docker containers.
 This time we will create a flexible containerized deployment environment where each container has a defined role.

-1. Now goto `model_serving/single_server_with_docker/production_server/` directory on the client VM.
+1. Goto `model_serving/single_server_with_docker/production_server/` directory on the client VM.
 The directory contains the code that will run on your production server.
 Following is the structure of the code:

 ```
  - Flask Application based frontend